A small and vigorous black hole in the early Universe: Abstract

-We infer a bolometric luminosity of the AGN of $\rm 10^{45}~\rm erg/s$ (see Methods).
-Such luminosity would be a factor of $\sim$5 higher than the Eddington limit (with an uncertainty of a factor of 2).
-Super-Eddington accretion is generally inferred for NLSy1's and is one of the scenarios proposed to rapidly grow supermassive black holes in the early Universe \citep{Volonteri05,Madau14,Pezzulli16,Inayoshi16,Li22,Lupi16,Volonteri15}.
-As illustrated in Fig.\ref{fig:mbh_z}, if the black hole has been accreting at the super-Eddington rate inferred at the time of observation also at previous times, then it could have potentially generated even from a stellar black hole seed (either from PopIII or even `normal' PopII) formed at z$\sim$12--15 \citep{Mckee08,Banik19,Singh23}.
-Yet, some models have found the latter route unlikely \citep{Pacucci17,Smith18}, as radiative feedback prevents sustaining super-Eddington accretion for extensive period, hence this accretion mode is likely episodic.
-For other, more massive seeds scenarios (DCHB or nuclear clusters) producing a $\sim10^6$~M$_\odot$ black hole by z=10.6 would have been even easier.
-In these cases the black hole seed could have accreted more moderately, at the Eddington rate, since z$\sim$12--15 (DCBH), or since z$\sim$20 (star cluster), and only at the time of the observation experiencing a super-Eddington burst, which is expelling much of the ISM in its host galaxy.
+We infer a bolometric luminosity of the AGN of $\rm 10^{45}~\rm erg/s$ (see Methods), which is a factor of $\sim$5 higher than the Eddington limit (with an uncertainty of a factor of 2).
+Super-Eddington accretion is generally inferred for NLSy1's and is one of the scenarios proposed to rapidly grow supermassive black holes in the early Universe \citep{trinca_low-end_2022,Schneider23}.